Craft high-quality publications

 Should Publisher be your next design tool?

-While Microsoft Publisher does a great job at providing a simple-to-use app for the budding designer, it's difficult to overlook the price tag associated with the tool.
-Similarly, with limited access to one PC and only through windows 10/11, many will be excluded from using the tool, to begin with.
+While Microsoft Publisher does a great job at providing a simple-to-use app for the budding designer, it's difficult to overlook the high price tag associated with the tool.
+Similarly, with limited access to licensing to solely one PC and only through Windows 10 or 11, many will be excluded from using the tool.